 If you want to visit this beautiful town, you can book your stay within the fort or stay in the closeby beach town Unawatuna.
 This more chilled town is only a short 15-minute drive from Galle.

 Because most travellers make their journey to Galle from Colombo or Negombo, we created detailed step-by-step guides specifically for these routes:

 Coming from another destination or want to see our top things to do in Galle?
 Then continue reading!

 The train is the most popular and comfortable way to reach Galle.

 Galle’s railway station is located next to the walls of the fort, so you can either walk or take a short tuk-tuk ride to your hotel.
 See here the exact location of Galle’s railway station on Google Maps.

 Note that it is not always possible to take direct trains from every city.
 If you are coming from Negombo or Kandy, you will first have to make a transfer in Colombo.
 In this case, we recommend you ask your hotel for advice on whether it would be easier to take the bus instead.

 If you booked your stay in Unawatuna instead of Galle, we have good news for you.
-Unawatuna has its own railways station which is only 2 stops, or a few minutes, away from Galle.
+Unawatuna has its own railway station which is only two stops, or a few minutes, away from Galle.

 Getting to Galle by Bus